Keratosis Pilaris (cont.)

 What is the treatment for keratosis pilaris?

-Many treatment options and skin-care recipes are available for controlling the symptoms of keratosis pilaris.
+Many treatment options and skin-care recipes are available for controlling the signs of keratosis pilaris.
 Many patients have very good temporary improvement following a regular skin-care program of lubrication.
 As a general rule of thumb, treatment needs to be continuous.
 Since there is no available cure or universally effective treatment for keratosis pilaris, the list of potential lotions and creams is long.
 It is important to keep in mind that as with any condition, no therapy is uniformly effective in all people.
 Complete clearing may not be possible.
 In some cases, keratosis pilaris may also improve or clear spontaneously without any treatment.

 General measures to prevent excessive skin dryness, such as using mild soapless cleansers, are recommended.
 Frequent skin lubrication is the mainstay of treatment for nearly all cases.